Chile · audience itinerary

 Your 3-day plan

-The historical heart of Santiago, this plaza is surrounded by significant buildings like the Metropolitan Cathedral and the Central Post Office.
-It's a great spot to observe local life and admire colonial architecture.
+The historic heart of Santiago, this grand square is surrounded by significant buildings like the Metropolitan Cathedral and the Central Post Office.
+It's a lively spot where locals and tourists gather, often with street performers and vendors.

 - Morning~45 minMetropolitan Cathedral of Santiagolandmark

-- Be prepared for a lively, sometimes chaotic, environment.
+- Be prepared for a lively and sometimes noisy atmosphere.

-- Audio guides are available and highly recommended for a richer experience.
+- Audio guides are available and highly recommended.

-A charming and bohemian neighborhood known for its eclectic mix of boutiques, art galleries, cinemas, and excellent restaurants.
-It's perfect for an evening stroll and dinner.
+A charming and bohemian neighborhood known for its eclectic mix of boutiques, art galleries, theaters, and excellent restaurants and bars.
+It's perfect for an evening stroll and a delicious dinner.

-- Explore the street art and independent shops.
+- Enjoy the street art and independent shops.

 - Morning~180 minCerro San Cristóbalviewpoint